 Payroll taxes are the taxes that fund Social Security and Medicare.
 They have absolutely nothing to do with your regular income taxes.
 If you look on your LES, you’ll see them here:

-But, as far as I can tell, this change only applies to the Social Security portion of payroll taxes.
+But this change only applies to the Social Security portion of payroll taxes.
 The employee’s portion of regular Social Security taxes is 6.2% of taxable income.
-When the memorandum was first announced, many people, including me, thought that it applies to both Medicare and Social Security taxes, but after further investigation, it appears to be just Social Security.
+When the memorandum was first announced, many people, including me, thought that it applies to both Medicare and Social Security taxes, but after further investigation, it is just Social Security.

 Side note for those who like to understand things a little bit more: The total amount of payroll taxes that are usually withheld is 15.3% of taxable income, up to an income limit.
 If you work for an employer (versus being self-employed), your employer pays half and you pay half.
 So for a regular, W-2 employee, 7.65% of your wages are withheld each check (6.2% for Social Security and 1.45% for Medicare.)